 It took me a few days to begin writing this article.
 Once I began, it took me a few days to get my thoughts down onto the page.
 I was determined that I was done with excuses.

 I do my work as a financial advisor because I genuinely love helping people solve problems, and deep down, I have an inner financial coach that wants to help people live their best life.
 But, I am also human.
-I deal with some of the same emotional hang-ups that everyone else does.
+I deal with some of the same emotional hang-ups and resistance that everyone else does.

 The difference is recognizing it and making the appropriate changes to get back on track.
 I don’t know where you are in your financial journey, but if you need to get back on track, don’t waste another day.
 Your “new” financial future awaits.